rjleveque/geoclaw_tsunami_tutorial/testing_chile2010.md

-These notebooks use the [`clawpack.clawutil.nbtools`](https://github.com/clawpack/clawutil/blob/master/src/python/clawutil/nbtools.py) module to facilitate compiling and running the code and making plots from within a notebook, and is mostly useful for creating tutorials.
+These notebooks use the [`clawpack.clawutil.nbtools`](https://github.com/clawpack/clawutil/blob/master/src/python/clawutil/nbtools.py) module to facilitate compiling and running the code and making plots from within a notebook, which is mostly useful for creating tutorials.

 ## Next steps